The regulation of Syndicates and Racing Clubs is a key priority for the BHA.

 In the case of a Syndicate receiving a significant amount of prize money, the BHA also requires Syndicators to outline how and when this will be paid to Syndicate members.
 For the avoidance of doubt, this shall not affect the time taken for prize money to be paid, and Syndicators will be contacted directly by the BHA when this information is required.

-Racing Clubs are a form of ownership where members enjoy some of the benefits of being a racehorse owner, except they do not have any ownership rights of the horse.
+Racing Clubs are a form of entertainment associated with racehorses, where the Racing Club Members acquire no ownership rights to, or lease an interest in, any racehorses but may acquire certain benefits such as the sharing of prize money.
 Instead, the horse is owned/leased by the Racing Club itself.
 A Racing Club is managed and administered by the Club manager(s).
 Only individuals who want to set up or administer a Racing Club must register as a Sole/Company owner.
 It isn’t necessary for members of a Racing Club to register as owners.

 In addition, any Racing Club which advertises for participation publicly or where the Club Manger is paid for their role must adhere to the Racing Club Code of Conduct.
 This immediately applies to all Racing Clubs registered after 1st May 2021, with Racing Clubs registered before that date required to ensure their contracts are updated and in compliance ahead of 30th April 2022.